Sidney Kimmel Medical College Office of Admissions

 "Many common study habits and practice routines turn out to be counterproductive.
 Underlining and highlighting, rereading, cramming, and single-minded repetition of new skills create the illusion of mastery, but gains fade quickly.
 More complex and durable learning comes from selftesting, introducing certain difficulties in practice, waiting to re-study new material until a little forgetting has set in, and interleaving the practice of one skill or topic with another.”

 We strongly encourage you to take the readiness assessments as soon as possible.
 These assessments are based on MCAT content that is relevant to the SKMC curriculum and the recommended anatomy readings listed below.
 The result of these assessments will allow you to identify your gaps in knowledge so that you can address them (if necessary) before you arrive at SKMC, thus providing you with a smoother start in medical school.
 The sooner you complete the assessments the more likely you can act on the result, if necessary.
-Each assessment is 1 hour long.
+Each assessment is 1-hour long.
+On average, students who did not take the readiness assessment performed lower in Year 1 of JeffMD than students who did take the readiness assessment.

 Readiness Assessment Instructions